Chaitanya-4899/Analysis-Of-Union-Budget-Of-India/README.md

 7. Access the Application:- Open your web browser:
 a) Go to `http://127.0.0.1:8000/admin/login/?next=/admin/` to access the Django admin page for my web app.

-   Credentials - username :chait
+   Credentials - username : your username
-               - password :chait040899
+               - password : your password

 b) `http://127.0.0.1:8000/` to access the Budget Speech analysis application.